tyler-technologies-oss/forge-design-system/docs/components/app-bar/app-bar/app-bar.md

 ## 4. Action items

 Up to three global actions maybe be placed in the “Action items” section.
-Actions belong to the app app bar if they affect the application or record as a whole.
+Actions belong to the app bar if they affect the application or record as a whole.
 Actions that affect a single item or a piece of the application should be placed in context, close to the part they affect.

 Select from the following common actions such as “Shopping cart” and “Export all.”
-Additionally teams can create custom actions to meet specific business needs such as “Print package,” etc.
+Additionally you can create custom actions to meet specific business needs such as “Print package,” etc.

 If your applications has more than three action items, place the two primary actions in the app bar and the additional actions in an overflow menu.

-For examples of action items used in live applications, check out our gallery examples.

 <ImageBlock>